What is urinary frequency?

 Treatment

-During your office visit we will take a detailed history regarding your child’s urinary habits, bowel habits and her diet.
+During your office visit, we will take a detailed history of your child’s urinary habits, bowel habits and their diet.
 If your child has a urinary tract infection or an overactive bladder, our team will work with you and your child to determine whether medications or other treatments are appropriate.

-Although frustrating to children and families, benign urinary frequency is a harmless condition.
+When there are no accompanying symptoms, benign urinary frequency may be frustrating, but it is generally harmless.
 We understand how challenging it can be for the families and children who are dealing with these symptoms.
 Children with benign frequency certainly feel an urgent need to go to the bathroom and can become quite upset when told they should “just wait.”
 Our DOVE Center team will work with you and your child on strategies to manage the feeling of needing to go to the bathroom until the condition resolves on its own.

 Resources to help